-This display module serves as a perfect solution to be deployed at the forefront of any product design, requiring a brilliance of colour, animation or images on any application.
+This display module serves as a perfect solution to be deployed at the forefront of any product design requiring brilliance of colour, animation or images, or in any application requiring a small display where there may be space constraints.
 This GOLDELOX driven Intelligent Display Module is a perfect example of where art meets technology.

-The μOLED-128-G2 has a 1.5" PMOLED Display at the forefront of the design that showcases the power and capabilities of the GOLDELOX processor.
-Combining a resolution of 128x128 pixels with 65K True to Life colours, this display module is perfect for animations, slideshows and other multimedia presentations.
+The μOLED-96-G2 has a 0.96" PMOLED Display at the forefront of the design that showcases the power and capabilities of the GOLDELOX processor.
+Combining a resolution of 96x64 pixels with 65K True to Life colours, this display module is perfect for animations, slideshows and other multimedia presentations.

 Basic audio generation is possible on the module through the use of RTTTL sounds and beeps.
-These can be executed easily with a simple command, and are non-blocking which enables user code to be executed while audio is playing.
+These can be executed easily with a simple command, and are nonblocking which enables user code to be executed while audio is playing.